VisActor/VTable/docs/assets/option/en/table/pivotTable.md

   children?: IDimensionHeaderNode|IIndicatorHeaderNode[];
   /** Collapse status Used with tree structure display.
 Note: only valid in rowTree */ hierarchyState?: HierarchyState;
+  /** Whether it is a virtual node.
+If configured to true, this dimension field will be ignored when analyzing based on records data */ virtual?: boolean;
 }
 ```